 - 1. The proposed development is reasonably necessary and designed for the purposes of agriculture. - 2.
 The proposed development is well sited in relation to existing buildings, access tracks, ancillary structures and works, and landscape features in order to minimise adverse impact on the visual amenity of the rural landscape paying particular regard to Areas of Outstanding Natural Beauty, Special Landscape Areas and the Landscape Protection Zone. - 3.
 The proposed development is sympathetically designed in terms of height, mass, materials, colour and landscaping where appropriate - 4.
 There is no unacceptable adverse impact on the amenity of residential properties or any other protected buildings, including affects from noise, light or odour pollution, including on human health. - 5.
-Arrangements for the storage and/or disposal of waste (including manure and slurry) are satisfactory and do not threaten the quality of ground or surface water - 6.
+Arrangements for the storage and/or disposal of waste (including manure and slurry) are satisfactory and do not have an unacceptable impact on air quality or threaten the quality of ground or surface water - 6.
 The highway network (including site access and egress) is adequate to safely cater for the type and volume of traffic generated by the proposal.

 - 4.34.
 Development that supports agricultural uses in the borough will generally be supported.
 Where planning permission is required for an agricultural building, it is important where practicable to ensure that new buildings are located close to existing buildings or other structures and are designed in way that is sympathetic to the surrounding area.
 This will help minimise adverse impacts on the landscape and local environment. - 4.35.
 Developments associated with the intensive rearing and accommodation of poultry, pigs or other livestock often give rise to various problems.
 In particular, the type and scale of such proposals can be seriously harmful to the appearance of the landscape; they can generate significant traffic, including heavy goods vehicles, which can cause serious problems of highway safety when access involves the use of narrow country lanes; and the concentration of livestock in confined conditions can create problems of noise, dust and smell from effluent.
-Careful control over their location and siting is therefore necessary. - 4.36.
-Some types of development such as houses, schools and hospitals, are particularly sensitive to nuisance and disturbance, and are classified as a 'protected building' in the General Permitted

-Development Order 2015.
+Careful control over their location and siting is therefore necessary.
+In particular, the storage and disposal or waste can have potential implications on air quality and increases in atmospheric nitrogen resulting from ammonia.
+Proposals for intensive livestock development will be expected to assess the potential impacts on air quality and demonstrate the mitigation against any adverse effects. - 4.36.
+Some types of development such as houses, schools and hospitals, are particularly sensitive to nuisance and disturbance, and are classified as a 'protected building' in the General Permitted Development Order 2015.
 In the interest of public health and amenity it is generally not considered appropriate to allow the development of intensive livestock within 400 metres of such buildings unless satisfactory mitigation measures can be implemented to reduce to an acceptable level, or negate, any nuisance or other impacts of the development.